-A measure of a jeweler's knowledge is whether he is professionally trained.
-Preferably, his training comes from a highly-recognized and internationally accredited program, such as the GIA Graduate Gemologist (GG) or Accredited Jewelry Professional (AJP) diploma programs.
-An educated jeweler will not only explain the 4Cs of diamond quality to you, but will be able to demonstrate the differences between apparently similar stones.
+Professional training can help you evaluate how knowledgeable a jeweler is.
+Preferably, their training comes from a highly-recognized and internationally accredited program, such as the GIA Graduate Gemologist (GG) or Applied Jewelry Professional (AJP) diploma programs.
+An educated jeweler will not only explain the 4Cs of Diamond Quality to you, but will be able to demonstrate the differences between apparently similar stones.
 They will also encourage you to compare a number of diamonds that fall in your budget.

 2) Understand the 4Cs of Diamond Quality